Trends of Neutron Skins and Radii of Mirror Nuclei from First Principles

-The neutron skin thickness, $\Delta R_{\mathrm{np}}$, is defined as the difference between the root-mean-squared (rms) point radii of the neutron and proton density distributions.
+The neutron skin thickness $\Delta R_{\mathrm{np}}$ is defined as the difference between the root-mean-squared (rms) point radii of the neutron and proton density distributions.
 Collectively, the neutron skin results from a balance between the inward pressure of the surface tension on excess neutrons on the edge of the nucleus and outward degeneracy pressure from excess neutrons within the core of the nucleus.
 The same balance is reached in neutron stars with the inward pressure of gravity.
-The relationship between this pressure and the neutron density is quantified in the slope of the symmetry energy at saturation density, $L$.
-Therefore, this bulk property of neutron stars should be related to the neutron skin of nuclei~\cite{brown2000,horowitz2001a,tsang2012,hagen2015,brown2017,fattoyev2018,bertulani2019}.
+The relationship between this pressure and the neutron density is quantified in the slope of the symmetry energy at saturation density $L$.
+Therefore, this bulk property of neutron stars should be related to the neutron skin of nuclei~\cite{brown2000, horowitz2001a, tsang2012, hagen2015, brown2017, fattoyev2018, bertulani2019}.

-Recent high-precision measurements of charge radii in isotope chains of potassium~\cite{koszorus2021}, calcium~\cite{garciaruiz2016,miller2019}, nickel ~\cite{malbrunot2021}, copper~\cite{bissell2016,groote2020}, and silver~\cite{reponen2021}, have revealed that they carry information about changes in shell-structure, deformation, and pairing effects.
-Charge radii can be easily probed with the well-known electromagnetic interaction~\cite{dejager1974,angeli2013}.
+Recent high-precision measurements of charge radii in isotope chains of potassium~\cite{koszorus2021}, calcium~\cite{garciaruiz2016, miller2019}, nickel ~\cite{malbrunot2022}, copper~\cite{bissell2016, groote2020}, and silver~\cite{reponen2021} have revealed that they carry information about changes in shell structure, deformation, and pairing effects.
+Charge radii can be easily probed with the well-known electromagnetic interaction~\cite{dejager1974, angeli2013}.
 Conversely, measuring the neutron (weak-charge) radius is more difficult, but can be accomplished using either strong or electroweak probes, each with their own shortcomings.
-Hadronic probes suffer from model-dependent uncertainties~\cite{piekarewicz2006}, and electroweak probes, like those used in PREX~\cite{abrahamyan2012,adhikari2021} and CREX~\cite{CREX,horowitz2014}, are less model-dependent but are hindered by one-part-per-million partiy-violating asymmetry~\cite{donnelly1989}.
-This hurdle can be overcome in some cases~\cite{abrahamyan2012,adhikari2021}, but precision measurements of the neutron radius for short-lived isotopes remain elusive.
+Hadronic probes suffer from model-dependent uncertainties~\cite{piekarewicz2006}, and electroweak probes, like those used in PREX~\cite{abrahamyan2012, adhikari2021} and CREX~\cite{adhikari2022}, measure the parity-violating asymmetry at one momentum transfer and extract the neutron skin using different models.
+As argued in Ref.~\cite{reinhard2022} a clean comparison between theory and experiment would be to compute this quantity instead of the neutron skin.
+The issue with model dependencies in extracting the neutron skin can be overcome in some cases~\cite{abrahamyan2012, adhikari2021}, but precision measurements of the neutron radius for short-lived isotopes remain elusive.